 Because the Pixel 3 doesn't require a second lens to determine depth, it can perform Portrait Mode bokeh-style shots through its single rear-facing camera.
 Once again, the results are impressive; there's stronger color and contrast from Google's device, and the fabric in my colleague Caitlin's sweater is more in focus.
 However, the iPhone XS navigates the boundaries of the foreground better, which leads to less of the artifacting around Caitlin's hair that the Pixel 3 unfortunately left in.

-For as well-matched as Google's and Apple's rear cameras are, the Pixel 3 blows away the iPhone XS where selfies are concerned.
+Turning back to our iPhone/Pixel comparisons, the Pixel 3 blows away the iPhone XS where selfies are concerned.
 Recently, the front-facing sensors in Apple's latest handsets have been criticized for aggressive smoothing.
 Judging from the result here, I'd say those claims aren't totally unfounded.
 In contrast, the Pixel 3 delivers a remarkably crisp portrait that perfectly captures my skin tone as well as all the finer details, like the fabric of my flannel shirt and beanie.

 The next time you accidentally cut your friend out of a selfie, you're going to wish you had the Pixel 3's wide-angle, front-facing camera.
 Obviously, it draws in so much more of your surroundings than a conventional lens, like the one on the Note 9.
 But what I love most about it is the way it's implemented in the Pixel 3's camera software.
 All you have to do is press a minus button, as if you're zooming out.